 Wood stain is a paint-like product comprised of colorant dissolved or suspended in a solvent or other medium.
 It’s used to enrich the look of wood, bringing out the natural grain and adding depth and color; usually, a stain is employed to darken light varieties like pine, making them resemble deeper-toned woods, such as walnut or cherry.
 Whether you’re staining a bookcase or aiming to match the color of new wood cabinets to the trim in your kitchen, choosing the right stain can help make the project a masterpiece.
-Keep reading to learn what to look for when shopping for wood stain, and to find out why we chose the following five formulas as best for specific projects.
+Keep reading to learn what to look for when shopping for wood stain, and to find out why we chose the following formulas as best for common projects.

 - BEST WATER-BASED STAIN: SamaN Wood Stain